 Additional images: Bigstock

 Elle Vidovich is a freelance writer based in Melbourne with a love for travel, food and architecture.
-She has travelled to over 50 countries across Asia, Africa and Europe, eating the local food, drinking the house-made wine and generally trying to assimilate to the local culture.
+She has travelled to over 50 countries across Asia, Africa and Europe.
 Elle believes that travel can change a person.
 It can open their eyes to different cultures, make them thankful for what they have, or inspire them to make a difference.